 All members of staff have a responsibility to treat children in line with the school behaviour policy.
 Any incidents witnessed by members of staff should be reported to the class teacher or an appropriate contact.
 All staff must report serious incidents to the class teacher and record the incidents on the school's Pupil Behaviour Log Sheets.

-Class teacher
+Class Teacher

-The class teacher has responsibility for implementing the school behaviour policy to recognise and promote positive behaviour and deal with inappropriate behaviour within their own classroom and across the wider school.
+The Class Teacher has responsibility for implementing the school behaviour policy to recognise and promote positive behaviour and deal with inappropriate behaviour within their own classroom and across the wider school.

-They must contribute to the positive learning environment and ethos in school using the whole school approaches to recognising and rewarding good behaviour.
+They must contribute to the positive learning environment and ethos in school using the whole school approaches to recognise and reward good behaviour.